christian-gama/unit-of-work/readme.md

 # UOW Example

 This repository contains an example implementation of the Unit of Work pattern in Go using GORM and Gin.
 Please keep in mind that this is just a PoC and it's not following the best practices of architecture or Go, as it was made quickly for demo purposes.
+Some services or repositories may look too dumb, but as I said, this is just a PoC and the purpose is to show how the UOW pattern works.

 ## Getting Started